HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     There is a *back button* on the app header to return to the landing page of Content Reporting.

 3. On the table, in the **Update** column, there is a button that appears when you hover over a row whose bulk update has been completed.
-Clicking this button shows a dialog to check the details of each item that has been processed.
+Click this button to show a dialog to check the details of each item that has been processed.

     ![](../../../../assets/HCL_Content_Reporting_Updates_View_Report_Button.png)

-3. On the dialog box, in the header, we can see the total number of items that was updated and the number of failed items.
+3. In the header of the dialog box, the number of updated items and the number of failed items are displayed.
 The alert message shows you the number of failed items.
 There are four columns on the table inside the body of the dialog box:

-    - **Title**: This column shows the title of the item we processed.
+    - **Title**: This column shows the title of the item processed.
-    - **Item type**: This column shows the type of item we processed.
+    - **Item type**: This column shows the type of item processed.
-    - **Update Status**: This column tells whether the item was successfully updated (denoted as "OK") or an error message if the item was not updated.
+    - **Update Status**: This column tells whether the item was successfully updated (shown as **OK**) or not (an error message is shown).
-    - **Created by**: This column shows the creator of this item.
+    - **Created by**: This column shows the creator of the item.

     ![](../../../../assets/HCL_Content_Reporting_Reports_Dialog.png)